 Old Gas Causes an Ariens Snowblower Starting Problem

-Most gasolines sold today include ethanol.
-This is an alternative fuel that is added to traditional gasolines to make it a little more environmentally friendly.
+Most gasoline sold today includes ethanol.
+This is an alternative fuel that is added to traditional gasoline to make it a little more environmentally friendly.

 Ethanol is a plant-based fuel.
 It naturally attracts moisture which will gum up the fuel system causing fuel restrictions and corrosion.